What do I do if my Router's Internet Light is Red?

 If your Internet light is red and your DSL or WAN light isn’t on, let’s check your cables:

-For DSL (Rebel Fibre)
+For Copper (Rebel Fibre)

-• Make sure the DSL cable is plugged into the DSL port (third from the left) on the back of your router and the other end into your Openreach Master Socket.
+- Make sure the DSL cable is plugged into the DSL port (third from the left) on the back of your router and the other end into your Openreach Master Socket.

-• If everything looks correct, unplug both ends, wait 60 seconds, then reconnect.
+- If everything looks correct, unplug both ends, wait 60 seconds, then reconnect.

-• Some Master Sockets have a removable front plate with a smaller socket behind it.
+- Some Master Sockets have a removable front plate with a smaller socket behind it.
 If yours does, remove the plate and use the microfilter we provided to connect to that smaller socket.

 For Full Fibre (Rebel 115, 330, or 1000)

-• Check that your Ethernet cable is connected to the red WAN port on the router and to your Openreach ONT.
+- Check that your Ethernet cable is connected to the red WAN port on the router and to your Openreach ONT.

-• Make sure the ONT is powered on (green light showing) and the LoS light is NOT red.
+- Make sure the ONT is powered on (green light showing) and the LoS light is NOT red.

-• Missing a power cable for your ONT?
+A red LoS light usually means there is an Openreach network fault, and we will arrange an Openreach engineer for you at the earliest possible date. - Missing a power cable for your ONT?
 Drop us an email and we’ll send one next business day.

 DSL or WAN light is green, but Internet light is still red?